Multithreading Interview Questions In Java

 • What is a Thread in Java?

-• What is a Thread’s priority and how it is used in scheduling?
+• What is a Thread’s priority, and how is it used in scheduling?

 • What are the differences between Pre-emptive Scheduling Scheduler and Time Slicing Scheduler?